ansible/awx/docs/docsite/rst/administration/secret_handling.rst

 -  “password” type survey fields entries

-To encrypt secret fields, the controller uses AES in CBC mode with a 256-bit key for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.
+To encrypt secret fields, AWX uses AES in CBC mode with a 256-bit key for encryption, PKCS7 padding, and HMAC using SHA256 for authentication.
 The encryption/decryption process derives the AES-256 bit encryption key from the ``SECRET_KEY`` (described above), the field name of the model field and the database assigned auto-incremented record ID.
-Thus, if any attribute used in the key generation process changes, the controller fails to correctly decrypt the secret.
-AWX is designed such that the ``SECRET_KEY`` is never readable in playbooks AWX launches, that these secrets are never readable by the controller users, and no secret field values are ever made available via the AWX REST API.
+Thus, if any attribute used in the key generation process changes, AWX fails to correctly decrypt the secret.
+AWX is designed such that the ``SECRET_KEY`` is never readable in playbooks AWX launches, that these secrets are never readable by AWX users, and no secret field values are ever made available via the AWX REST API.
 If a secret value is used in a playbook, we recommend using ``no_log`` on the task so that it is not accidentally logged.